Official state nickname North Dakota State Nickname Official Since 1957

 The International Peace Garden opened on July 14, 1932, as a symbol of friendship between the United States and Canada.
 More than 50,000 people attended the dedication ceremony.
 Planners intentionally chose a site that straddles the international boundary so the garden would belong equally to both nations.
 Visitors can move between the two countries within the park without passing through customs checkpoints.

 Each year, workers plant more than 150,000 flowers throughout the garden.
 The site covers approximately 2,339 acres and includes walking trails, a floral clock, and several monuments dedicated to peace.
 For decades, a Peace Tower with twin 120-foot concrete pillars stood on the grounds until severe weather damage led to its demolition in 2017.
-Plans remain in place to construct a replacement structure.
+Plans remain in place to construct a replacement structure, and cross-border geography is detailed on the North Dakota borders page.

 Other Nicknames